Friday, August 29, 2025

 2. Streamlining workflows

-Acting as a control centre, a CCMS supports collaboration across all parties and ensures faster, more consistent resolutions.
+Acting as a control centre, a CCMS supports collaboration across all parties and enables faster, more consistent resolutions.

 3. Capturing and analysing data